Creating change

 • Consistent messages from school principals, teachers, local government, police, community leaders, and the media that active travel to school is safe, normal, and widely supported will assist in increasing active travel to school.

-Clickable links to PDF’s below:
+Clickable links to PDF’s:

 1. Walking, riding or driving to school: what influences parents’ decision making? – Key findings and recommendations